-(Note from website: Map Quest and other searches have INCORRECT farm location!
-Make sure to take Exit 19B (Clemson exit).
-Denver Downs Farm is 1.2 miles north of I-85.) ) This 900 acre farm located just north of I-85 between Anderson and Clemson boasts one of the largest corn mazes in the southeast.
+This 900-acre farm located just north of I-85 between Anderson and Clemson boasts one of the largest corn mazes in the southeast.
 In addition to the maze they offer a wide assortment of activities including play areas, farm animals and a u-pick pumpkin patch.
 The activities are all covered under one admission price.
 Denver Downs Farm is open daily late September through mid-November.

-Eliada’s features a 12 acre maze as well as 2 children’s trails, the Storybook Trails.
+Eliada’s features a 12-acre maze as well as 2 children’s trails, the Storybook Trails.
 These trails lead guests on a fun-filled adventure while following along with a story your child will love.
 Other attractions include a cow train, spider web climber, tube slides, corn cannon and a jumping pillow.
 All proceeds benefit Eliada Homes, which is a non-profit organization that serves Western North Carolina children.
 Activities also include a hayride, pumpkin patch, and corn cannon.
 Updated 2020 Fall Information is TBA.